intuiface/intuiface-cdk/docs/core/classes/EnvironmentService.md

 ▸ `Static` **unsubscribeToCanPromptInstallChanges**(`listener`): `void`

-Unsusbscribes to be notified of canPromptInstallApp changes
+Unsubscribes to be notified of canPromptInstallApp changes

 #### Parameters